-Estimated proved and proved plus probable reserves attributable to the assets as evaluated by GLJ Petroleum Consultants Ltd. in a report dated February 10, 2019 with an effective date of December 31, 2019.
+Estimated proved and proved plus probable reserves attributable to the assets as evaluated by GLJ Petroleum Consultants Ltd. in a report dated February 12, 2021 with an effective date of December 31, 2020.
 Reserves for Australia, Canada, Croatia, France, Germany, Hungary, Ireland, Netherlands, and United States are established using deterministic methodology.
 Total proved reserves are established at the 90 percent probability (P90) level.
 There is a 90 percent probability that the actual reserves recovered will be equal to or greater than the P90 reserves.
 Total proved plus probable reserves are established at the 50 percent probability (P50) level.
-There is a 50 percent probability that the actual reserves recovered will be equal to or greater will be equal to or greater than the P90 percent.
+There is a 50 percent probability that the actual reserves recovered will be equal to or greater than the P50 reserves.

-than the P50 reserves.
 The net total resource base includes the 2P reserves and a risked best estimate of the contingent and prospective resources.